 The group operates from October to March inclusive.
-The meetings in Victoria Hall are group led and cover a wide range of topics suggested by members of the group.
+The meetings are group led and cover a wide range of topics suggested by members of the group.
 Occasional visits to local exhibitions are arranged.

 At our December meeting we had a look at different depictions of ‘The Three Wise Men’ through the ages and in different media.
 It was interesting to see how ideas changed and developed.

 Frank Gordon, in January, gave us a fascinating and erudite view of the ‘Abstract Expressionism’ exhibition held recently at the Royal Academy.
 He explained the terms used and how the artists worked and developed their themes.

 In February we look forward to Sue Simpson who will be talking about art in Umbria.

 Rosie Feather’s talk at the beginning of November on Albrecht Durer was fascinating and extremely well researched.
 Thank you Rosie.

 Our December session will have a Christmassy feel with a twist!
 See you in the Castleberg room at 2pm on Tuesday 6th December.
 Debi Burridge